Trypophobia: Hell Is Holes

-Things are not made any easier by the efforts of a small but dedicated band of cruel Photoshoppers, who deliberately produce images that are aimed at upsetting those with thypophobia, although I have to say that their penchant for superimposing lotus seed pods onto photos of various parts of the anatomy (human and animal) has been done to death: it no longer has an effect.
+Things are not made any easier by the efforts of a small but dedicated band of cruel Photoshoppers, who deliberately produce images that are aimed at triggering those with thypophobia, although I have to say that their penchant for superimposing lotus seed pods onto photos of various parts of the anatomy (human and animal) has been done to death: it no longer has an effect.

 One unusual trait of trypophobia is that it is not a one-size-fits-all affliction.
-There are some images, the surface of a crumpet, or the bubbles in aerated chocolate for example, that have no effect on me, but other people are fazed by them.
+There are some images, the surface of a crumpet, or the bubbles in aerated chocolate for example, that have no affect on me, but other people are fazed by them.
 Another curious factor of trypophobia is that, despite the name, it is not only holes that can set the pointer of the nauseo-meter twitching; clusters of objects, such as eggs or seeds, can trigger a reaction too.
 I still sometimes shudder when I cut into a pepper and see groups of seeds clinging to the pith.